SDRWaveRunner/specmon/readme.md

                         Set Threshold [default=60.0]
   -v VERBOSE, --verbose=VERBOSE
                         Set Verbose [default=0]
+  -R RUNTIME, --runtime=RUNTIME
+  						Set Runtime in seconds [default=3590]
 ````
 Be aware that sample-rate and frequency must be in scientific notation.
 For example: `-s 2e6 -D 10 -f 446.1e6`.

+## Revisions
+June 2020:
+Software is capable of measuring shorter bursts.
+Reporting now has an average of the "low values", i.e. under the threshold, since the last trigger of the threshold.
+Reporting the max value measured during the trigger of the threshold.

 [RTL-SDR]: https://www.rtl-sdr.com/buy-rtl-sdr-dvb-t-dongles/
 [HackRF]: https://greatscottgadgets.com/hackrf/